 On Wednesday, July 30th we held a meeting regarding Ghent’s green spaces.
-City officials were invited and we had a great showing.
+City officials were invited and we had a great showing of about 50 people.
+Our two City Council Reps, the head of Parks and Rec and many other city reps were in attendance, for which we are very grateful.
 This was an initial meeting to get a dialog started between the GNL and the city regarding what many see as Ghent’s neglected public spaces.
 It is true that this is a citywide problem, but as the GNL our focus is naturally our neighborhood.

 The meeting was very informative and our hope is that this will jump start a more careful approach to caring for Ghent’s public areas, and an understanding from the city that this care is not a luxury but a necessity for our community and any Norfolk community.

 While we have a lot of work to do, we are hopeful our concerns will be addressed and in a timely fashion.
 The next meeting will be Wednesday October 22nd at 6PM at Fred Heutte Garden.
-This meeting will hone in on specific issues and how to solve them, including hydration for plantings, a regular weed and mulch schedule and creating plans for our spaces.
-Again, as our team travels we are always surprised at how other cities take care of their green spaces and seem to understand how important something that might seem trivial truly is.
+This next meeting will focus on specific issues and how to solve them, including hydration for plantings, a regular weed and mulch schedule and creating plans for our spaces.
+Again, as our team travels we are always surprised at how other cities take care of their green spaces and seem to understand how important well kept and updated green spaces are for community well being.
 Creating social capital through amenity filled parks is not new, but our country is taking this lesson to heart.
 It’s time Norfolk did too.

 Below is the Slideshow shared at the meeting.
 We invite you to email us with any questions (admin@ghentneighborhoodleague.org)